headforwards-spd/headforwards-website/src/pages/info-pages/can-agile-work-in-local-authorities.md

     isRightImage: false
     isTwoColumns: true
     type: image-copy-component
-    title: 'Agile in local authority? '
+    title: "Agile in local authority? "
   - content:
       - text: >-
           The Coronavirus outbreak has put pressure on a lot of companies, but